PascalBod/ESP01-RTOS/doc/designTCPClient.md

 The **counter** task increments a counter every 10 seconds, and sends resulting value to the **TCP client** task, in an `MSG_COUNTER` message.

+### A few words about code ###

+We do not use any dynamic memory allocation (e.g. *malloc*), as this can lead to memory leak, memory fragmentation, and non-deterministic response time (this later point not being of real importance in our case).

+In order to reduce stack needs for tasks, most variables are declared as global ones.

 [Home](design.md)